Skip to Content

 It's appeared here a couple of times before in the form of Spam fritters and a wonderful Spam and egg sandwich.

 Aside from preparing the rice the day before, this recipe is a positive rocket ship in terms of cooking.
-Allow 10-15 minutes for preparation and cooking takes less than 10 minutes.

-It’s tasty too, the kimchi is joined by a little of the kimchi juice and smokey and spicy gochujang paste.
-Sweet garden peas provide balance to that acidity, they are also superb with the Spam.
+It's tasty too!
+The kimchi is joined by a little of the kimchi juice and smoky and spicy gochujang paste.

 Close-up overhead spicy Spam fried rice with kimchi and peas, served with a fried egg and Sriracha sauce.